 Concurrent engineering and design for manufacturability benefit our customers in a number of ways.
 Some of these benefits include:

-- Production Costs: With better communication, costly design and manufacturing changes late in the process are avoided—reducing production costs and decreasing time to market.
+- Production Costs: With better communication, ambulance costly design and manufacturing changes late in the process are avoided—reducing production costs and decreasing time to market.
 Additionally, by taking advantage of design assistance, customers needn’t worry about machining in a costly material when a less expensive material would work just as well.
-For example, many times we receive original designs calling for metals such as stainless steel – when a plastic would work offer the same performance while lowering costs.
+For example, there many times we receive original designs calling for metals such as stainless steel – when a plastic would work offer the same performance while lowering costs.

 - Lead times: With more efficient collaboration and by desiging for more effective manufacturability, parts, products, and components can be completed significantly faster than if each stage of the process was undertaken independently.
 This means that products get to market faster and help contribute to our customer’s bottom line sooner.